deepaksood619/deepaksood619.github.io/docs/technologies/elasticsearch/getting-started.md

 The lighter-weighttransport client can be used to send requests to a remote cluster.
 It doesn't join the cluster itself, but simply forwards requests to a node in the cluster.

-Both Java clients talk to the cluster over port9300, usingthe native Elasticsearchtransportprotocol.
+Both Java clients talk to the cluster over port9300, usingthe native Elasticsearch transport protocol.
 The nodes in the cluster also communicate with each other over port 9300.
 If this port is not open, your nodes will not be able to form a cluster.

 ## Document Oriented